XenonNeon/Crew-GM/README.md

 # Crew-GM
-Guest Manager application for Restaurants
+Guest Manager application for Restaurants</br>
+*<b>This application is for a private franchise of restaurants and is NOT available for public use.</b>*